Teens and Prescription Medicines

-When taken as directed, prescription drugs can prevent and cure diseases.
-When used without a prescription or in ways other than how they are supposed to be used, they can cause serious physical and mental health problems.
+When taken as directed, prescription medicines can prevent, treat, and cure diseases.
+But if they are used without a prescription or misused, they can cause serious physical and mental health problems.

-A growing number of American teens are using prescription drugs to get high.
-In fact, prescription drug abuse is common in all facets of our society from the inner city, to suburbs, to rural teens.
-According to the Substance Abuse and Mental Health Services Administration, new substance abusers ages 12 and older use prescription drugs more than any other illegal substance.
+A growing number of American teens are using prescription pills to get high.
+In fact, prescription medicine abuse is common in all parts of our society.
+It ranges from the inner city to suburbs and rural areas.
+New substance abusers ages 12 and older use prescription medicines more than any other illegal substance.

-Some teens fake symptoms to get a prescription or take someone else’s pills.
+Some teens fake symptoms to get a prescription.
+Or they take someone else’s pills.
 Some mix medicine with alcohol.
 Some take more than the recommended dose of their own medicine.
-Any of these examples of misuse can cause serious, even deadly results.
-These include overdose, addiction, seizures, stroke, and even death
+Any of these examples of misuse can cause serious and even deadly results.
+These include overdose, addiction, seizures, stroke, and even death.

-Many young people abuse prescription drugs because they believe they are safer than street drugs and legal.
+Many young people abuse prescription medicines because they believe they are safer than street drugs and legal.
 They are wrong.
-These drugs can be just as dangerous if not taken correctly.
+These pills can be just as dangerous if not taken correctly.

-Prescription drugs are free and easy to find in parents’ and especially grandparent’s medicine cabinets.
-Teens can also get them from school friends who have prescriptions for them or who have stolen them from relatives.
+Prescription medicines are free and easy to find in parents’ and especially grandparents’ medicine cabinets.
+Teens can also get them from school friends who have prescriptions for them.
+Or from friends who have stolen them from family members.

-Another source where teens can get prescription drugs is on the Internet through illegal websites that do not ask for a prescription or a medical exam.
-Other websites provide information about how to get high using certain prescription drugs by themselves or in combinations.
+Teens can also get prescription medicines online through illegal websites that don’t ask for a prescription or a health exam.
+Other websites provide information about how to get high using certain prescription pills by themselves or in combinations.

-Many teens are unaware that getting prescription drugs online or on the street without a prescription is illegal and can lead to arrest.
+Many teens don’t know that getting prescription pills online or on the street without a prescription is illegal and can lead to arrest.

 Reasons for use

-Teens abuse prescription drugs for many reasons, including boredom, a desire to escape their problems, or simply to get high.
+Teens abuse prescription medicines for many reasons.
+These include depression, anxiety, peer pressure, modeling parental behaviors, boredom, wanting to escape their problems, or simply to get high.

 What parents can do

-If you believe your child could be using prescription medicines for nonmedical reasons, speak with your child’s healthcare provider or a mental health professional.
-Prescription abuse, especially if it involves addictive drugs, is hard for people to beat on their own.
+If you believe your child could be using prescription medicines for nonhealth reasons, talk with your child’s healthcare provider or a mental health professional.
+Prescription abuse is hard for people to beat on their own.
+Especially if it includes addictive pills.
 Most abusers need the help of a substance abuse counselor.